 The Catalogue Raisonné is a list of works done by a specific artist.
 Many artists have a specific person (or people) that are in charge of authenticating their artwork.
 Many details may be included when the experts go over the artwork.
 These may include condition, size, signature, provenance, date of work and more.

-The consigner is the seller or person turning the item over to to the auction.
+The consigner is the seller or person turning the item over to the auction.

 Estimate is the price range that the auction feels would be appropriate for your item.
 If the estimate is $1,000-$2,000 the auction believes that the low price of your item would be $1,000 and the high price would be $2,000.

 The hammer price is the amount of the highest bid.
-This does not include buyers premium or sellers commission.
+This does not include the buyer’s premium or seller’s commission.